 Finally, Leaders must be patient.
 Leading means training and educating everyone who follows them.
 Leaders need to patiently gather information and frame it so that everyone in the organization can follow it.
 Leaders lead change by example.
 If a leader does nothing else, a leader creates an environment conducive to change.
 A good leader envisions an outcome and then slowly implements one phase after another until employees/staff/teachers in the organization have been led through a constant evolution of change through a systematic input of change (the boiling frog).
 Thus, before anyone realizes, the company has been transformed (maybe even before the 5-year plan deadline).

 Patient leaders understand that leading means ensuring the environment encourages “mastery goals” over “performance-goals.”
 This is not to say that performance is undervalued, in a business this would lead to bankruptcy, but if everyone is working with a “mastery-goal” in mind then everyone is working toward ‘perfection.’
-Perfection in any endeavor leads to successful performance.
-Levels of performance success, of course, determined by the level of ability of the individual; but if everyone in an organization is working to their ability, then the organization is working!
+(Striving toward) Perfection in any endeavor leads to successful performance.
+Levels of performance success, of course, are determined by the level of ability of the individual; but if everyone in an organization is working to their ability, then the organization is working!

 Where am I at this point in the program?